iVantage/angular-ivh-treeview/README.md

 an array of parents nodes ordered nearest to farthest.
 If the `cb` returns `false` traversal of that branch is stopped.

+## Reporting Issues

+When reporting an issue please take a moment to reproduce your setup by modifying our [starter template](http://jsbin.com/wecafa/2/edit).
+Only make as many changes as necessary to demonstrate your issue but do comment your added code.

 ## Release history

 - 2015-01-02 v0.8.0 Add ability to expand/collapse nodes programmatically